Categorical symmetries of T-duality: Classification of the automorphism 2-group of T-duality

 As explained in \cref{sec:intro}, this can be seen as an action by homotopy equivalences on the classifying space $|B\TD[n]|$, whose restriction to $\mathrm{O}(n,n,\Z) \subset \mathrm{O}^{\pm}(n,n,\Z)$ has been discussed in \cite{bunke2006a}.
-Due to the non-vanishing of the cocycle $m$ and \cref{lem:class}, the functor $\mathbb{I}_S$ itself is not monoidal, i.e., it is not a 2-group homomorphism: above action by homotopy equivalences cannot be improved to a coherent action of $\mathrm{O}^{\pm}(n,n,\Z)$ on $\TD[n]$.
+Due to the non-vanishing of the cocycle $m$, the functor $\mathbb{I}_S$ itself is not monoidal, i.e., it is not a 2-group homomorphism: the action by homotopy equivalences cannot be improved to a homotopy-coherent action of $\mathrm{O}^{\pm}(n,n,\Z)$ on $\TD[n]$.
 However, above lemmas show that such improvement can be obtained in special cases.

 \begin{proposition} The functor

 is a 2-group homomorphism if either \begin{enumerate}

 \item $n=1$, or